Post

 Introduction to EMACS

 I know a few people that use emacs for note-taking or as an IDE and recently I decided to give it a try.
-Instead of diving into vanilla Emacs and getting overwhelmed immediately, I picked up spacemacs.
-It gave me structure and just enough guidance to not get lost.
-For me it was the perfect entry point.
+Instead of diving into vanilla Emacs, I picked up spacemacs.
+As a former Obsidian user, I wanted to rebuild my note-taking workflow using Org mode and Org Roam.

-Over time I settled into a structure that feels natural to me.
-Instead of one giant file, I split things by intent.
-There is a place for quick notes, one for meetings organized as a datetree, another for a diary, and one for ideas that don’t yet have a concrete form.
+Since Emacs is highly extendable, I gradually settled into a structure that feels natural to me.
+I have separate files for quick notes, meetings organized as a datetree, a diary, and ideas that haven’t yet taken concrete form.
 Larger task lists live in their own files.
-This separation keeps things readable without losing the feeling that everything belongs to the same system.
+This separation keeps everything readable while maintaining the feeling that it all belongs to the same system.

 One of Org mode’s many strengths is capture.
 You can quickly store thoughts without breaking your flow—and let the system decide where they belong.